debops/debops/docs/code-standards-policy.rst

 possible circumstance otherwise it is considered to be a bug which must be fixed on a best effort basis.

-For fragile or complex code paths it might be acceptable to to use the ``debug`` statement with an increased ``verbosity`` level.
+For fragile or complex code paths it might be acceptable to use the ``debug`` statement with an increased ``verbosity`` level.
 This will only show the message, if :program:`ansible-playbook` is executed with one or more ``--verbose`` options.
 For example: